AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-8-29.md

 ---

-Memory management in Nodejs is about being proactive.
+Memory management in NodeJs is about being proactive.
 Monitor regularly, clean up resources, use appropriate data structures, and always test under load.
 A small leak in development becomes a big problem in production!